 2. Engage the Reader

-Engaging your reader begins with a blog post title that encourages action by predicting the experience they will receive.
+Engaging your reader requires that you predict the experience they will receive.
 Let your title be fun, witty, captivating, engaging and most of all – accurate.

-Let it challenge the reader to want to know more about what you have to offer.
+Let it challenge the reader to take action.
 People have a desire for knowledge.
 They also have unique needs and unanswered questions.
 If you can provide the solution, you have a much better chance of gaining readership.

 For example, lets say your niche is in SEO.
 You write an article and title it: